The Art of the Press Photo

 !

-Like every other vehicle manufacturer with a new model, the Rover company’s management knew that a highly effective marketing strategy could be key to the subsequent success of the Land Rover in its formative years.
+Like every other post-war vehicle manufacturer with a new model, the Rover company’s management knew that a highly effective marketing strategy could be key to the subsequent success of the Land Rover in its formative years.

 No matter how well it performed on the road or in a muddy field or when it was undertaking any of the multitude of tasks it was intended for, it was essential to showcase this new versatile vehicle to potential customers as clearly as possible.